vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   and release-tail automation.
 Warning-free Debug build; all 21 CTest targets pass (10.79 s).

+## Encode variable-length MIDI values in output order

+- Replaced the two-loop integer-packing scheme with one backward fill of a fixed byte array, followed by appending its written suffix.
+Continuation bits are assigned with each group; no packed intermediate integer or sentinel loop is needed.
+The array accommodates all ten groups of the input `u64`.
+- Removed four production lines.
+Added exact output checks at every one-to-four byte SMF delta boundary, including zero and the largest four-byte value.
+- Validation: warning-free Debug build; all 21 CTest targets pass (10.79 s).

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual